lmorg/murex/docs/types/json.md

 # `json`  - Data-Type Reference

-> JavaScript Object Notation (JSON) (primitive)
+> JavaScript Object Notation (JSON)

 ## Description

-JSON is a primitive data-type within Murex.
+JSON is a structured data-type within Murex.
+It is the standard format for all structured data within Murex however other formats such as YAML, TOML and CSV are equally first class citizens.

 ## Examples